Here Are Six Easy Ways to Measure Them

 Swap the flowers for a bowl of green apples, bananas, or after dinner mints.

-Studies have found that obese and over weight people who whiffed one of those scents before each meal lost an average of 60 pounds over 6 months.
+That obese and over weight people who whiffed one of those scents before each meal lost an average of 60 pounds over 6 months.

 Paint them blue.